naylence/naylence-examples-python/examples/security/http-connector/README.md

 ## About the custom node config

-Previous examples rely on `dev_mode` configs that cover the common WebSocket path.
+Previous examples rely on `configs` configs that cover the common WebSocket path.
 This example uses a **custom YAML** to:

 * enable the **`HttpListener`** on the agent,
 * issue an **`HttpConnectionGrant`** with a Bearer token provider,